-Between 2002 and 2017, the National Antimicrobial Resistance Monitoring System (NARMS) recovered 5,803 Salmonella isolates from retail meat collected in 21 states.
-Isolates were from chicken parts (CP), ground turkey (GT), pork chops (PC), and ground beef (GB).
-NARMS tested Salmonella for susceptibility to: amoxicillin/clavulanic acid (AMC), ampicillin (AMP), azithromycin (AZI), cefoxitin (FOX), ceftiofur (TIO), ceftriaxone (AXO), chloramphenicol (CHL), gentamicin (GEN), nalidixic acid (NAL), streptomycin (STR), tetracycline (TET), trimethoprim/sulfamethoxazole ( cotrimoxazole ) (COT), sulfisoxazole (FIS), and ciprofloxacin (CIP).
-Using the chi-square test of association, we looked for a potential association between where retail meat was purchased and Salmonella prevalence and susceptibility (resistant or susceptible).
-This was to test for possible geographic differences in the distribution of antimicrobial resistant Salmonella .
-We adopted the United States Department of Agriculture (USDA) Office of Investigation, Enforcement and Audit map for the regional subdivision used in this study.
-The results show a significant association between region, Salmonella prevalence, and Salmonella resistance to the above antimicrobials tested except for cotrimoxazole, streptomycin, ciprofloxacin, and azithromycin.
-The analysis identified the Northeast as the most influential contributor to overall prevalence and resistance in most of the drugs tested, with Salmonella Typhimurium driving these associations.
-Although this work did not bring to light what accounts for the differential prevalence and resistance of Salmonella Typhimurium in the northeast, lack of certain resistance mechanisms in other regions was ruled out by the analysis on 484 of 485 sequenced isolates with resistance to ampicillin, sulfonamides, and tetracycline.
+Between 2002 and 2017, the National Antimicrobial Resistance Monitoring System (NARMS) recovered 5,803 Salmonella isolates from retail meat samples of chicken parts, ground turkey, pork chops, and ground beef collected in 21 states.
+NARMS tested these isolates for susceptibility to amoxicillin–clavulanic acid, ampicillin, azithromycin, cefoxitin, ceftiofur, ceftriaxone, chloramphenicol, gentamicin, nalidixic acid, streptomycin, tetracycline, trimethoprim-sulfamethoxazole (cotrimoxazole), sulfisoxazole, and ciprofloxacin.
+To evaluate possible geographic differences in the prevalence and distribution of antimicrobial-resistant Salmonella, we used a chi-square test of association.
+We used the U.S. Department of Agriculture Office of Investigation, Enforcement and Audit map for the regional subdivisions.
+A significant association was found between region, Salmonella prevalence, and Salmonella resistance to all tested antimicrobials except cotrimoxazole, streptomycin, ciprofloxacin, and azithromycin.
+The Northeast region was the most influential contributor to overall prevalence and resistance to most of the antimicrobials tested, and Salmonella Typhimurium was the serotype driving these associations.
+Although this work did not elucidate the reasons for differences in prevalence and antimicrobial resistance for Salmonella Typhimurium strains in the Northeast, lack of certain resistance mechanisms in Salmonella strains from other regions was ruled out by analysis of 484 sequences from the 485 isolates resistant to ampicillin, sulfonamides, and tetracycline.